What to Expect In the First Year of Your PhD

 Required courses: Breadth, Depth, Cognate

-Cognate courses are those not taught in CSE.
+Cognate courses are Rackham graduate-level courses not taught in CSE.
 Graduate courses taken from other programs cannot overlap in content with any CSE course related material.
-Any course in question must have prior approval of the CSE Graduate Program Committee.
+Any course in question must have prior approval of your advisor.
 Equivalency is possible (see below).

 Please speak with your advisor to determine which courses to take.
 Please see the CSE graduate program guide to learn more about breadth, depth, and cognate courses.